Kaleidics/reel-code-test/README.md

 - Using a [HeroPattern SVG](https://www.heropatterns.com/) for the progress bar fill instead of plain color.

 3. Finishing Up with the Search and Filtering functionality 7/20/2019
-- All the functional requirements for the code test are there: sort table based on the object fields, searching to find a specific item in the array by name
+- Most of the functional requirements for the code test are there: sort table based on the object fields, searching to find a specific item in the array by name
 - I did a mobile first design as required by the assignment.
 I started in the iPhone 5/SE viewport and just adjusted the container's width as we size up to desktop.
 - The filtering by object fields is with the `sort()` written in ES6 syntax.
 I referenced [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) for this implementation.
 - The search functionality uses the `filter()` and `includes()` methods to implement the search.
 It basically takes an input then checks if the array contains the input string.
 I had done something similar before in an app.
 - I tried to use redux as much as possible, but I had very sparingly use cases for it.
 There were not every opportunities or needs to use a global state.
 The actions, reducers, and stores are there and they work.
 I used redux management to store the reels, which from a seed file, which is kind of redundant and roundabout.
 I also used redux to store the search input string.

-## Conclusion
+## Continued...
 I wish I had more time to spend on this exercise since I know there is a heavy focus on styling.
 But unfortunately, I did not have as much time as I wanted this week.
 I received the test on Saturday evening and only noticed the email on Sunday.
 But I want to adhere to the one week deadline.
 Just to provide some perspective, for this exercise, I spent maybe 4-5 hours over the course of three days.

+Depending on when you are reading this, I still need to implement the Pause feature, which just be a state toggling event, which will overlay a dark opacity over the component.

+I also need to write a switch method for the different sorting buttons: name, status, percent, price.
+Right now they all just filter by name.
+I could write 4 different sorting methods for each case for each component but that's redundant.